-Read some of the experiences from actual clients of First Step Services.
+Read some of the experiences from actual First Step Services clients.

 My first thought of treatment consisted of being nervous and not sure of what to expect.
 Shortly after beginning group I realized that everyone has similar issues but come from a variety of paths in life.
 I quickly felt in place as I realized that everyone pulled together to give positive feedback.
 My favorite group entailed describing the positions our families play in our lives and how to bring the farther people closer to us.
 I have learned a lot from group hearing other people’s situations similar to mine and the feedback on how to address them and the feedback on how to address my own situation.

 Though WTC (Wilmington Treatment Center) put me on the right track to deal with my alcoholism, the treatment didn’t go beyond that to help me deal with my depression.
 When I came to First Step I had to deal with my depression and alcoholism.